Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Monte Carlo Studies

 \begin{enumerate} \item At the {\it population level}, we structure cluster labels $S_j, \;\;(j=1,\ldots,p=100)$ to partition $100$ sensors into 4 balanced clusters. \item Draw $\alpha$ from a Uniform$(0.5,1)$ distribution.
-For $i = 1,\ldots, 9$, and $j = 1,\ldots, 100$; generate {\it subject level} labels $C_{ij} \in \{1,2,3,4\}$ with probabilities $\Pr(C_{ij} = S_j) = \alpha$ and $\Pr(C_{ij} \ne S_j) = 1-\alpha$. \item Given $C_{ij}$, generate piecewise stationary processes for 50 seconds, according to the {\it main}-state / {\it off}-state mechanism described previously. \end{enumerate} Our Monte Carlo study is based on 100 datasets.
+For each subject $i$, and $j = 1,\ldots, p=100$; generate {\it subject level} labels $C_{ij} \in \{1,2,3,4\}$ with probabilities $\Pr(C_{ij} = S_j) = \alpha$ and $\Pr(C_{ij} \ne S_j) = (1-\alpha)/3$. \item Given $C_{ij}$, generate piecewise stationary processes for 50 seconds, according to the {\it main}-state / {\it off}-state mechanism described previously. \end{enumerate} Our Monte Carlo study is based on 100 datasets.
+Subject-level variation is induced semi-parametrically, via random reconfigurations of subject specific clusters, and random timing of the {\it main/off}-state segments.
 The number of subjects, electrodes and segments were chosen to mimic the sampling structure in our case study.
-Note that in this setting, knowledge of the timing of {\it on}-state, {\it off}-state would result in perfect agreement of cluster labels within subject.
+Note that in this setting, knowledge of the timing of {\it main}-state, {\it off}-state would result in perfect agreement of cluster labels within subject.
 Our simulation is therefore engineered to detect specific sensitivity to alternative metapreprocessing strategies.